 <

-tidy-select> Bootstrap replicate weight columns (at least 2).
-Each column must be numeric and represents one set of combined bootstrap weights (calibration already applied).
+tidy-select> Replicate weight columns (bootstrap or jackknife; at least 2).
+Each column must be numeric and represents one set of calibrated weights re-estimated on one replicate draw (calibration already applied within each replicate).
 SupplyNULL(the default) to use SRS-based variance approximation.
-Columns are combined-weights: the calibration adjustment has already been re-applied within each replicate column.- type
+Seetypefor supported replicate schemes.- type

 Numeric scalar.
 Scaling factor for the replicate variance formula.
 Default